septentrio-gnss/mosaicHAT/README.md

 <img src="schematic_big.PNG" width="60%">

-A top 3D view of Mosaichat showing main components
+A top 3D view of Mosaichat showing main components.

 <img src="3dplan.PNG" width="60%">

+The following sections provide more details on Mosaichat design.

+### 1.2 Power Sources

+Mosaichat could be powered by three options; Raspberry Pi, Micro USB and external power pin headers. mosaic module itself runs on 3.3V, thus a voltage regulator is used (LD1117AS33TR).
+According to its datasheet, the regulator's maximum input is 15V.
+Raspberry Pi and Micro USB already provide 5V.
+User should be careful when connecting higher voltage to external power pin headers.
+Though 5V is preferable, user can input up to 15V only if